gnowledge/gstudio/doc/developer/data-collection.md

 - Example: 2031001-mz1

 > *NOTE:
-In Actual school data collection, Considering "Unplatform" and/or "clixserver"(gstudio) will be active in fields.
-Hence making provision for unplatform folder along with clixserver.
-To keep script generic and distinct from unplatform, we are naming `clixserver` as `gstudio`.*
+In order to address scenario where the schools might run both gStudio and unplatform in parallel, we have a provision to collect data from the said platforms and both may reside at [LEVEL 3].
+To maintain this structure as generic, we are naming `clixserver` as `gstudio`.*

 **[ LEVEL 3 ] : gstudio**
 - A CLIx Platform, clixserver.
-- gstudio Folder will have following items:
+- gstudio Folder will have following [LEVEL 4] items:
     - `db`: mongoDB data.
     - `media`: Files uploaded on clixserver.
     - `rcs-repo`: rcs, versioned json files.